tosiron/jazznet/Generate Patterns/README.md

-The provided Python scripts generate patterns in all their inversions and in all 88 keys of the piano.
+The provided Python scripts generate patterns in all 88 keys of the piano and in all their inversions.
+Progressions are generated in the combinations of inversions.
+The usage and currently supported patterns are described below.
+The Python scripts can easily be modified to support additional patterns.
+Alternatively, if there is a pattern you would like support for, send me an email and I might add it time permitting and if you ask nicely.

 ### Generate chords and arpeggios

 Chords and arpeggios can be generated using the `generateChords.py` file.
 The `length`, `offset`, `type`, and `name` must be provided as arguments.

-Length: `dyad`, `triad`, and `tetrad`.
+Length: `dyad`, `triad`, or `tetrad`.

-Offset: Offsets are the distance in semitones from one note to each subsequent note (the root note is implied).
+Offset: Offsets are the pitch distances (in semitones) from one note to each subsequent note (the root note is implied).
 Thus, dyads (2-note chords) require 1 offset, triads (3-note chords) require 2, and tetrads (4-note chords) require 3.
 For example, for a major chord, the offsets are `4 3`.
 For a major 7th chord, the offsets are `4 3 4`.

 Type: `chord` or `arpeggio`.

 Name: A short descriptive name must be provided (e.g., `maj` or `min7b5`)

-**Example**: Generate the min7b5 chord in all keys
+**Example**: Generate the min7b5 chord in all keys and in all inversions.

 ``
 python generateChords.py tetrad 3 3 4 arpeggio min7b5